R08K09/day1_lab/src/cheatsheet.md

 To do both ***bold*** and ___italics___, use three * or _ in any combination on either side of the word or phrase, e.g. *** or ___ or (__*) or (**_)

+If you want to emphazise something, you can use `backticks`

 > Note: This will appear differently
 >> And this is a nested blockquote